-You are a New York State resident if:
+You are a New York State resident for income tax purposes if:

-- a) Your domicile is not New York State, but you maintain a permanent place of abode in New York State and spend 184 days or more in New York State during the taxable year.
-However, if you are a member of the armed forces, and your domicile is not New York State, you are not a resident under this definition; or - b) Your domicile is New York State unless you meet all three of the conditions in either Group A or Group B as follows:
+a) Your domicile is not New York State, but you maintain a permanent place of

+- abode in New York State and spend 184 days or more (any part of a day is a day for this purpose) in New York State during the taxable year.
+However, if you are a member of the armed forces, and your domicile is not New York State, you are not a resident under this definition; or - b) Your domicile is New York State.
+However, even if your domicile is New York State, you are not a resident if you meet all three of the conditions in either Group A or Group B as follows: